Hassaan-AI-Flow/Agentic_AI-OpenAI_Agent_Sdk/README.md

 Whether you're building a chatbot, personal AI tool, or educational assistant, **simple_agent** gives you a solid foundation to build on.
 Customize instructions, plug in memory or tools, and expand functionality as you go.
 Happy experimenting! ⚙️🧠

 ---
+## Openrouter_agent 🤖✨

+**Openrouter_agent** is a minimal yet powerful AI assistant built using the Agents SDK and OpenRouter’s free-tier access to the DeepSeek Chat v3 model.
+It offers a quick and efficient way to interact with a conversational model using synchronous execution for simplicity. 🌐💬

+This agent uses `AsyncOpenAI` to connect with the OpenRouter API and wraps the `deepseek-chat-v3-0324:free` model in a clean, modular structure.
+With environment variables for secure key handling and tracing turned off for lightweight performance, it’s perfect for personal projects or experimentation.

+simple_agent responds to natural language input with friendly, AI-generated replies—ideal for chatbot development, question answering systems, or just exploring LLM capabilities.
+Whether you're building your first assistant or extending a larger system, this agent gives you a simple foundation to start from. 🚀🤝

+Feel free to expand it with tools, memory, or advanced flows as your project grows!

+---

 ## Contact